Neighbors Against

 SEPTA’s gas plant is located on SEPTA’s Robert’s Complex, between SEPTA’s Midvale Bus Depot at Roberts and Wissahickon Avenue and SEPTA’s Roberts Train Yard.
 It sits off of Roberts Avenue.

 During the written public comment period in January, we requested a public hearing.
-Air Management Services did granted the request in July, and at the hearing, the Health Commissioner added a month for written comments.
+Air Management Services granted our request in July, and at the hearing, the Health Commissioner added a month for written comments.
+SEPTA’s renewal permit for the CHP was a permit for all of Robert’s Yard, which includes the CHP.
+The 2017 permit for the CHP was separate for SEPTA’s permit for the rest of Roberts Yard.
 See Events/Updates

-4. The Health Department has no ambient air monitoring station in N. Philadelphia west of Broad St. It should set up a station to measure ground ozone, NOx, VOCs, Fine Particulates and HAPS within a few blocks of SEPTA’s Roberts Complex.
-The monitors should report daily to the Department website in real time and be easy for the public to access.
+The Health Department has no ambient air monitoring station in N. Philadelphia west of Broad St. We asked that one be set up near SEPTA’s property to measure ground ozone, NOx, VOCs, Fine Particulates and HAPS (Hazardous Air Pollutants).
+And we asked that the monitors report daily to the Department website in real time and be easy for the public to access.

-6. The climate crisis is rapidly escalating.
-We want AMS to require and help SEPTA apply for federal grants to pay for solar panels on all of SEPTA’s rooftops on buildings at the Roberts Yard property, at Wayne Junction, and other properties.
-They should charge electric buses with solar power and transition other vehicles to electric.
+Since the climate crisis is rapidly escalating, we wanted AMS to require and help SEPTA apply for federal grants to pay for solar panels on all of SEPTA’s rooftops on buildings at the Roberts Yard property, at Wayne Junction, and other properties.
+Electric buses could be charged with solar power and other SEPTA vehicles could transition to electric.

-8. During bad air days the plant should be turned off.
-During ozone season the plant should be turned down.
-The overall gas usage should not increase during the rest of the year beyond the current average monthly usage to make up for ozone season.
+We requested that during bad air days (code orange or red) that the plant be turned off and that during ozone season the plant should be turned down.
+We also requested that gas usage and emissions should not ever increase above the current renewal permit’s monthly expected emissions, to make up for gas not burned during ozone season.

 In 2011, SEPTA released a comprehensive sustainability plan.
 However, the gas plant violates each section of their "three pillar" approach.
 Click to read their Energy Action Plans for 2011, 2012, and 2018.
 Also see details of SEPTA’s goals and 5 year business plans in SEP-TAINABLE 2020.